 Does this look familiar?
 A document with one-inch margins on all sides, 12-point font, and double-spaced lines?
 These were idiomatic typewriter habits.
 That’s why they became the basis of many institutional document-layout rules.
-Nearly 25 years into the age of digital typesetting, they remain with us.
+Nearly 40 years into the digital-typesetting era, they remain with us.

 But have you ever seen a book, newspaper, or magazine that uses this layout?
 No. Why not?
 Because it’s not optimally legible.
 So why would anyone use it?
 Because it suits the severely limited capabilities of the typewriter.
 So if we don’t use typewriters anymore, why does everyone still use this layout?

 My thoughts exactly.

 Page margins too small; Line length too wide.

 If some authority figure insists that you use this layout, then do so.
 If not, then don’t.
 It’s awful.

 Fortunately, transplanting this document from the 1890s into the present is simple surgery.

 Page margins larger; line length shorter (about 65 characters per line).

 Point size smaller.